fluid-project/fluid-express/docs/router.md

 # `gpii.express.router`

-An instance of [`gpii.express`](express.md) will automatically attempt to wire in anything with this gradeName into its routing table.
+The base grade for all routers.
+An instance of [`gpii.express`](express.md) will automatically attempt to wire in anything with this gradeName into its routing stack.
 To be meaningfully useful, a router must have one or more child [middleware](middleware.md) or router components.

 ## Component Options